tsu1980/diagnostics-eventflow-stdoutput/README.md

 ## Introduction
 This is a custom health reporter for [Microsoft.Diagnostics.EventFlow] to write to the console window.

+The general flow of the process:

+1. If the report level is less than `minReportLevel` value, skip the process.
+1. Construct message string by corresponding to `messageFormat` value.
+1. Output message string to STDOUT.
+If `outputToStdError` is true, output to STDERR instead of STDOUT.

 ## Getting Started

 To quickly get started, you can create a simple console application in VisualStudio as described below or just download and run [PlayGround](PlayGround) project.